 Old building apartment – You want to buy an apartment?
 There are many options to choose from.
 The Altbau apartment is one of the most sought-after properties on the German market and an excellent investment.
 Due to its distinctive charm, special architecture and unique construction, this apartment is highly sought after by many people.
 Due to the proximity to the city centre, the high ceilings, bay windows and the box windows, Altbau apartments are very much in demand and many would pay a small fortune to be able to live in such a property.
 Do you want to invest in buying an apartment in an old building or rent it first?
 In this article you will find many useful tips, advantages and disadvantages around this particular building type.
-Click here to go back to the overview of the most common
+Click here to go back to the overview of the most common types of apartments.

 Old building apartment: what is an old building? – Definition & Features